riboseinc/jekyll-theme-open-project/README.md

 @import '{{ site.theme }}';
 ```

+There are two aspects to theme customization:

+* Cutomize SASS variables before the import (such as colors)
-You can define custom style rules after the import, and customize variables
+* Define custom style rules after the import
-before the import.

 ### Custom rules